 Most of the hostels have cellular numbers so call them directly and boom, you’re booked instantly!

-I have tried this already when I went to Davao.
+I tried this already when I went to Davao.
 I found out that Expedia is charging 20% more on the room rates!
 That is how much I saved times the number of days I stayed.
 Big savings.

 Ditch the taxi (save 80%)